Updated April 22, 2019. Traffic lights in Brussels are doing more than just controlling the flow of cars in the EU capital city.

 Activists In Action

 The movement was spurred on by then 15-year-old Swede Greta Thunberg.
-“In August last year, she refused to go to school every day until the Swedish elections, asking politicians to take action against climate change,” the Independent notes.
+“In August last year, she refused to go to school every day until the Swedish elections, asking politicians to take action against climate change,” the Independent noted earlier this year.
 “Since then, she’s protested outside the Riksdag parliament house every Friday, sparking the #FridaysForFuture movement, and now she is joined by hundreds of other students every week.”

-The protests are being spurred on by another teen, 17-year-old Anuna De Wever.
+The protests were spurred on by another teen, 17-year-old Anuna De Wever.
 Inspired by Thunberg, De Wever and a friend — both not yet old enough to vote — shared a video online that went viral encouraging people to join them in the march.
 Thousands showed up.
-And the number of attendees has been growing every week.

-“Our generation will no longer accept catastrophic changes that are negatively affecting our future,” British teen activist Lottie Tellyn penned in an op-ed for the Independent yesterday as the UK prepares for another day of marches tomorrow.
+British teens are also up in arms.
+“Our generation will no longer accept catastrophic changes that are negatively affecting our future,” 17-year-old activist Lottie Tellyn penned in an op-ed for the Independent.
 “Years of limited action against climate change, years of covered-up information on the climate crisis, and now we are finally saying enough is enough.”

 Meat and Climate Change